AgalexBG/Calculator/README.md

 # Calculator
-Simple calculator using Express.js and handlebars - SoftTech
+Simple calculator using Express.js and handlebars from the exercises of Software Technologies